Charles Paul Jean Baptiste de Bourgevin Vialart de Saint-Morys: Life

 He was a member of the 1st (Grey) Company of the King's Musketeers from 1761 to 1769.
-He married Éléonore Élisabeth de Beauterne de Jauville on 29 July 1769, sole heiress to her uncle Étienne-Paul Boucher (1699-1778). Étienne-Paul was the son of the cloth merchant Louis-Paul Boucher and brother of Charles-Gabriel Boucher de l'Étang (commissioner for the 1st Company of the King's Musketeers) and Catherine Thérèse Boucher.
-His new wife's fortune allowed him to buy the office of counsellor in the Grand'chambre of the Parlement de Paris.
+He married Éléonore Élisabeth de Beauterne de Jauville on 29 July 1769, sole heiress to her uncle Étienne-Paul Boucher (1699–1778). Étienne-Paul was the son of the cloth merchant Louis-Paul Boucher and brother of Charles-Gabriel Boucher de l'Étang (commissioner for the 1st Company of the King's Musketeers) and Catherine Thérèse Boucher.
+His new wife's fortune allowed him to buy the office of counsellor in the Grand'chambre of the Parlement of Paris.
 He lived at 8 rue Vivienne in Paris an in 1780 bought an estate at Hondainville, where he began a manor house on the site of the old château to house his collection of drawings, paintings and natural history specimens.
-The building later became a prison before half the estate was bought by colonel Guillaume-Michel Barbier-Dufay (1769-1834), who demolished the house.
+The building later became a prison before half the estate was bought by colonel Guillaume-Michel Barbier-Dufay (1769–1834), who demolished the house.
 The other half remained his wife's property.

 He was an amateur draughtsman and engraver and in 1784 he also began potato farming in what is now the Canton of Mouy.
 He chose to leave France in 1790 at the start of the French Revolution and so his goods, lands and collections were seized, including all his drawings, which were integrated into the Louvre between 1796 and 1797.
 He and his wife divorced on 3 December 1794.
 He was made intendant general of the Catholic and Royal Army, but died on the Quiberon Expedition.
 His son Charles Étienne de Bourgevin Vialart de Saint-Morys was killed in a duel with colonel Barbier-Dufay on 21 July 1817.